Getting Started with Python in VS Code

 Select Python File, which is the configuration that runs the current file shown in the editor using the currently selected Python interpreter.

-The debugger will stop at the first line of the file breakpoint.
+The debugger will start, and then stop at the first line of the file breakpoint.
 The current line is indicated with a yellow arrow in the left margin.
-If you examine the Local variables window at this point, you will see now defined
+If you examine the Local variables window at this point, you can see that the

 msg variable appears in the Local pane.